Rios, Betts hit back-to-back HRs, Dodgers top D-backs 6-4 | News Channel 3-12

 ODDS AND ENDS

-Dodgers: Manager Dave Roberts was not at Saturday’s game.
-He returned to southern California for his daughter’s gradution and is expected back on Saturday.
+Dodgers: Manager Dave Roberts was not at the game.
+He returned to Southern California for his daughter’s graduation and is expected back Saturday.
 Bench coach Bob Geren managed the team Friday. … RHP Phil Bickford was optioned to Triple-A to make room for Pepiot on the roster.

 Diamondbacks: Called up LHP Tyler Holton from Triple-A Reno and optioned RHP Luis Frias to Triple-A. … JaVale McGee, the backup center for the NBA’s Phoenix Suns, took batting practice and shagged fly balls in the outfield.
 He also threw out the first pitch.
-McGee was promoting his 6th Annual Juglife Foundation Water For Life Charity Softball game on June 22 … Leadoff hitter Daulton Varsho (right shoulder soreness) left the game in the fifth inning.
+McGee was promoting his 6th Annual Juglife Foundation Water For Life Charity Softball game on June 22 … Leadoff hitter Daulton Varsho (right shoulder soreness) left in the fifth inning.
 He was hit on the shoulder by a pitch in the first inning.
+Lovullo said Varsho is “day-to-day” and that X-rays are negative.

 UP NEXT

-The two teams meet again on Saturday evening.
-The D-backs will start RHP Merrill Kelly (3-2, 3.49 ERA).
+The teams meet again Saturday night The D-backs will start RHP Merrill Kelly (3-2, 3.49 ERA).
 The Dodgers will counter with RHP Tony Gonsolin (4-0, 1.62).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sport